-For a complete introduction to the three lessons in this curriculum unit, Letters from Emily Dickinson: “Will you be my preceptor?” review the curriculum unit overview.
+For a complete introduction to the three lessons in this curriculum unit, The Letters and Poems of Emily Dickinson review the curriculum unit overview.

-In what ways does this perception manifest itself in her poetry?
+In what ways does Dickinson's self-perception manifest itself in her poetry?

-Discuss Thomas Wentworth Higginson’s editorial relationship with Emily Dickinson
+Analyze how Thomas Wentworth Higginson’s editorial relationship with Emily Dickinson affected her poetry.

 Analyze the tensions between Dickinson's poetic persona and her personality.

 Evaluate the significance of Dickinson's poetry at the time and today.